SEF 2019 – JUNE

 TIMETABLE AND DAILY ROUTINE

 - I operate from 7.30 am in the morning until 6.00pm, Monday to Friday, although this is flexible according to the needs of the parents.
-We close one week over Easter and Christmas and two during the summer holidays.
+We close one week over Easter and Christmas and two during the summer holidays and two of the main Jewish holidays.
 The children come and leave at any time of the day.
-We schedule our time via a daily timetable plus monthly learning themes.
+We schedule our time via a daily timetable plus each child’s individual interests and what’s next.
+We also run our monthly learning themes which helps us plan in advance and support the learners to come up with creative ideas to support their key children’s interests whilst introducing new learning platforms.
+The staff are made very aware that when planning adult lead activities, that it is the process that is important and not the end product, hence there are many occasions when going off in another direction, lead by the children is far more exciting and acceptable to all of them and us.

 - My main clientele are working parents, who either leave their children with us for a whole day or have shared care with grandparents/carers.
 All the babies individual routines are respected when they start and gradually they move across to ours.
 Our timetable encourages the children to have many child initiated sessions throughout the day as well as adult run sessions.
 If the children are enjoying an activity then we do not rush them onto the next thing unless time is working against us.
 Breaks are co-ordinated into the timetable for staff member according to their needs and us keeping in ratio.